 Assessments levied under this subparagraph and paid by an insurer constitute advances of funds from the insurer to the association and result in a receivable for policy surcharges to be billed in the future.
 The amount of billed policy surcharges, to the extent it is likely that it will be realized, meets the definition of an admissible asset as specified in the National Association of Insurance Commissioners’ Statement of Statutory Accounting Principles No. 4.
 The asset shall be established and recorded separately from the liability.
 If an insurer is unable to fully recoup the amount of the assessment, the amount recorded as an asset shall be reduced to the amount reasonably expected to be recouped.

-Insurers must submit a reconciliation report to the association within 120 days after the end of the 12-month assessment period and annually thereafter for a period of 3 years.
+Insurers must submit a reconciliation report to the association within 120 days after the end of the 12-month assessment year and annually thereafter for a period of 2 years.
 The report must indicate the amount of the initial payment or installment payments made to the association and the amount of policy surcharges collected for the assessment year.
 If the insurer’s reconciled obligation is more than the amount paid to the association, the insurer shall pay the excess policy surcharges collected to the association.
 If the insurer’s reconciled obligation is less than the initial amount paid to the association, the association shall return the overpayment to the insurer.

-(2) Policy surcharges collected under are not premium and are not subject to any premium tax, fees, or commissions.
+(2) Policy surcharges collected under this section are not premium and are not subject to any premium tax, fees, or commissions.
 Insurers shall treat the failure of an insured to pay policy surcharges as a failure to pay premium.
 An insurer is not liable for any uncollectible policy surcharges levied pursuant to this section.

 (3) Assessments levied under this section may be levied only upon insurers.
 This section does not create a cause of action by a policyholder with respect to the levying of an assessment or a policyholder’s duty to pay assessment-related policy surcharges.